 Also called flow yoga or power yoga, Vinyasa yoga is quicker paced and a more intense workout than the last two.
 This type of yoga is constantly in motion, moving quickly between each pose leaving little time for quiet contemplation.
 Your movement is coordinated with your breath which allows you to flow between each pose.
 Vinyasa yoga is not really recommended for beginners as the pace can be quite intense and harder to follow.

 Yin yoga has a much slower pace.
 Each pose is held anywhere from 1-5 minutes, sometimes longer, depending on your level as you are guided deeper into each pose.
 This allows you to stretch your muscles and become more flexible.
 The slow pace of Yin yoga gives it a much more meditative quality, ideal for those looking to relieve stress and anxiety.
-Yin yoga is very relaxing but not recommended for those who have less patience and like a more active, fast paced workout.
+Yin yoga is very relaxing but not recommended for those who have less patience and like a more active, fast-paced workout.

 Using sound, breath and posture, Kundalini yoga aims to awaken spiritual awareness by freeing what is called the ‘serpent power’ (kundalini).
 Kundalini is believed to be the energy associated with divine feminine.
 It uses hatha yoga techniques along with deep breathing exercise, mantras and sets of exercises.
 Kundalini yoga has a deep focus on spiritual awareness and awakening.

 Ashtanga yoga is composed of 6 set sequences of varying levels that are followed in the same order every time.
 For this kind of yoga, the teacher isn’t there to instruct but walks around adjusting poses, assisting in any way and offering guidance.
 The students each work on their own poses individually and cannot move onto the next pose until they have mastered the current one.
-Ashtanga also focuses on the practice of breathe control, or pranayama.
+Ashtanga also focuses on the practice of breath control, or pranayama.
 Ashtanga yoga is well suited to self-motivated individuals who like going at their own pace.

 Ananda yoga is a system of Hatha yoga, it uses silent affirmations and its goal is to harness the silent energies within us and to harmonize the body, uplift the mind, and above all to attune oneself with higher levels of awareness.
 It is less athletic than other practices as it is meant to prepare for deep meditation.